Skip to content

 Checklist:

-• check 1: Check that the JWT is well-formed
+• Check that the JWT is well-formed.

-Terminating a session
+Terminating a Session

 <np-logout></np-logout>